Chris Sabin: New Japan Pro-Wrestling (2009–2010)

-Return to ROH (2015–2019)
+Ring of Honor (2015–2019)

-Sabin would return to Ring of Honor in early 2015 during some of their TV tapings.
-On the April 25 episode of Ring of Honor television, Sabin was revealed to be a member of the Knights of the Rising Dawn (KRD) a group that have been interfering in championship matches in Ring of Honor in early 2015.
+Sabin returned to Ring of Honor in early 2015.
+On the April 25 episode of Ring of Honor Wrestling, Sabin was revealed to be a member of the Knights of the Rising Dawn, a group that had been interfering in championship matches.
 He helped The Addiction (Christopher Daniels and Frankie Kazarian) defeat reDRagon to become the new ROH World Tag Team Champions.
-On the May 9 episode of Ring of Honor, Sabin made his in-ring return to ROH in a match against Kyle O'Reilly.
-Sabin would win the match with help from both Daniels and Kazarian.
-On February 26, 2016, at the 14th Anniversary Show, Sabin turned on Daniels and Kazarian, re-forming the Motor City Machine Guns with Alex Shelley and turning face in the process.
+On the May 9 episode of Ring of Honor Wrestling, Sabin made his in-ring return to ROH in a match against Kyle O'Reilly.
+Sabin won the match with help from both Daniels and Kazarian.

+In February 2016, at the 14th Anniversary Show, Sabin turned on Daniels and Kazarian, re-forming the Motor City Machine Guns with Alex Shelley.
 At the following day's Ring of Honor Wrestling tapings, Sabin and Shelley defeated Daniels and Kazarian in their return match.
-Sabin and Shelley then formed a stable named "Search and Destroy" with Jay White, Jonathan Gresham and Lio Rush.

-On September 22, 2017, at Death Before Dishonor XV, The Motor City Machine Guns defeated The Young Bucks to win the ROH World Tag Team Championship for the first time.
+Sabin and Shelley then formed a stable named "Search and Destroy" with Jay White, Jonathan Gresham, and Lio Rush.
+On September 22, 2017, at Death Before Dishonor XV, The Motor City Machine Guns defeated the Young Bucks to win the ROH World Tag Team Championship for the first time.
 They would retain the titles until March 9, 2018, when they lost them against The Briscoe Brothers at ROH 16th Anniversary Show.
 In June, Shelley suffered an injury.
 On July 20, 2018, Shelley announced he would be leaving the promotion and retired from active competition, disbanding the tag team.

-On August, Sabin defeated Silas Young to become the number one contender for the ROH World Television Championship.
+In August 2018, Sabin defeated Silas Young to become the number one contender for the ROH World Television Championship.
 At Death Before Dishonor XVI, Sabin unsuccessfully challenged Punishment Martinez for the championship.
-During the January 12, 2019 ROH television tapings Sabin suffered a fully torn ACL during a six-man tag.
-He will be out of action eight to twelve months due to the injury.
-He left the promotion in March 2019.
+During the January 12, 2019 ROH television tapings, Sabin suffered a fully torn ACL during a six-man tag team match, with a forecast recovering time of eight to twelve months.
+He left ROH in March 2019.